What is finishing in soccer?

 What Is Finishing In Soccer?

-In soccer, “finishing” refers to the action of scoring a goal.
-This can refer to both the act of physically putting the ball into the goal or the skill and ability of a player to convert chances into goals.
+Finishing in soccer is the action of scoring a goal.
+This can refer to both the act of physically putting the ball into the net or the skill and ability of a player to convert chances into goals.

 In other words, finishing is the result of all the hard work that a team puts into creating scoring opportunities.